 \section{Abstract}

-The parabolic Allen--Cahn equation is a semilinear partial differential equation linked to the mean curvature flow by a singular perturbation.
-We show an improved convergence property of the parabolic Allen--Cahn equation to the mean curvature flow, which is the parabolic analogue of the improved convergence property of the elliptic Allen--Cahn to minimal surfaces by Wang-Wei \cite{Wang2019a} and Chodosh-Mantoulidis \cite{Chodosh2018}.
-More precisely, we show if the phase-transition level sets are converging in $C^2$, then they converge in $C^{2,\theta}$.
-As an application, we obtain a curvature estimate for parabolic Allen--Cahn equation, which can be viewed as a diffused version of Brakke's \cite{brakke2015motion} and White's \cite{white2005local} regularity theorem for mean curvature flow.
+The parabolic Allen--Cahn equation is a semilinear partial differential equation that is closely linked to the mean curvature flow by a singular perturbation.
+Motivated by the work of Wang--Wei \cite{Wang2019a} and Chodosh--Mantoulidis \cite{Chodosh2020} in the elliptic setting, we initiate the corresponding regularity theory for parabolic Allen--Cahn flows.
+In particular, we establish an improved convergence property of parabolic Allen--Cahn flows to the mean curvature flow: if the phase-transition level sets converge in $C^2$, then they converge in $C^{2,\theta}$ as well.
+As an application, we obtain a curvature estimate for the parabolic Allen--Cahn equation, which can be seen as a diffused version of Brakke's \cite{brakke2015motion} and White's \cite{white2005local} regularity theorems for mean curvature flow.